-- 1. 1.0. decline is linear - 2. <1.0, the rate of decline is initially slow, then increases until all leaves are dead at maturity. - 3. >1.0, the rate of decline is initially rapid, then slows as maturity approaches. - 4.
+- 1. 1.0, decline is linear - 2. <1.0, the rate of decline is initially slow, then increases until all leaves are dead at maturity. - 3. >1.0, the rate of decline is initially rapid, then slows as maturity approaches. - 4.
 Values range from 0 to 10.

 Field Variable Description 13 ALT Aluminum tolerance index (cols.
 91-98) Index of crop tolerance to aluminum saturation.
 Ranges from 1 to 5 with 1=sensitive and 5=tolerant.
 14 GSI Maximum Stomatal Conductance. (cols.
 99-106) The crop parameter GSI is the maximum stomatal conductance (ms-1) at high solar radiation and low vapor pressure deficit.
 Korner et. al (1979) reported maximum stomatal conductance values for 246 species and cultivars.
 (Korner, C. H., J. A. Scheel, and H. Bauer.
 1979.
 Maximum leaf diffusive conductance in vascular plants.
 Photosynthetica 13(1): 45-82.)
 15 CAF Critical aeration factor. (cols.
 107-114) Fraction of soil porosity where poor aeration starts limiting plant growth.
 This is set at 0.85 for most crops, with rice being the major exception with a value of 1.0.
-16 SDW Seeding rate. (cols.
-115-122) Normal planting rate (kg/ha).
-Note this does not change the plant population.
-It only impacts seed cost and start crop biomass.
+16 SDW Seed weight. (cols.
+115-122) It impacts starting crop biomass.
+A portion of the seed weight is allocated to the initial biomass.
+This is also used for transplanted crops.
+Unit of measure is kg/ha.
 17 HMX Maximum crop height (cols.
 123-130) The greatest potential height the crop will reach. in m.
 18 RDMX Maximum root depth (cols.
 131-138) The greatest depth to which the rooting system will penetrate in m.
 This effects soil moisture extraction.
 19 WAC2 CO 2 Concentration /Resulting WA value (Split Variable). (cols.
 139-146) In APEX, radiation use efficiency is sensitive to atmospheric CO 2 concentration.
 WAC2 is an "S" curve parameter used to describe the effect of CO 2 concentration on the crop parameter WA.
 The value on the left of the decimal is a value of CO 2 concentration higher than ambient (i.e., 450 or 660 ul/l).
 The value on the right of the decimal is the corresponding value WA.
-This elevated value of WA can be estimated from experimental data on short-term crop growth at elevated CO 2 levels.
-Calculate the ratio of crop growth rate at elevated CO 2 to crop growth at approximately 330 ul l-1 CO 2 .
-Multiply that ratio by the value of WA at 330 ul l-1 to obtain the value on the right of the decimal.
-Typical values of the ratio are 1.1 to 1.2, 1.15 used in crop0806. for crops with the C4 photosynthetic pathway and 1.3 to 1.4, 1.35 used in crop0806 for C3 crops.
+This elevated value of WA can be estimated from experimental data on short- term crop growth at elevated CO 2 levels.
+Calculate the ratio of crop growth rate at elevated CO 2 to crop growth at approximately 330 ul l -1 CO 2 .
+Multiply that ratio by the value of WA at 330 ul l -1 to obtain the value on the right of the decimal.
+Typical values of the ratio for C4 plants are 1.1 to 1.2; 1.15 is used in crop.dat for crops with the C4 photosynthetic pathway.
+Typical values of the ratio for C3 plants are 1.3 to 1.4; 1.35 is used in crop.dat for these types of plants.
 (Kimball, B.A.
 1983 Carbon dioxide and agricultural yield: an assemblage and analysis of 770 prior observations.
 Water Conservation Laboratory Report 14.
 USDA/ARS.
 Phoenix, Arizona).